 The Kirkland KS1 putter features two interchangeable sole weights – again very similar to the Scotty Cameron design – that can be swapped to create the bias suited to your game.

 The KS1 stands at 34.5 inches, has a putter head weighing 340g and comes with SuperStroke CounterCore grips as standard with a weight that can be added.

 Compared to the price of Scotty Cameron’s, the KS1 is to retail at prices starting from $139.99 (£112).
 The weight kits, however, are sold separately to the putter if you do want to have the adjustability in your hands.

-The Kirkland Signature putters are to be available for sale in selected Costco stores from June.
+The Kirkland Signature putters are available for sale from Costco stores and online.

 The 34.5-inch KS1 putters are adjustable with interchangeable heel and toe weights in the sole, and they come equipped with SuperStroke CounterCore grips.

 Kirkland caused a bit of a storm when launching the Signature balls, and the same look set to run with the KS1 putter.